-Theorem \ref{irregularext} gives a method to construct new type of extensions of braided sets.
-The properties of these extensions motivate our new Definition \ref{STUgendef} of generalized strong twisted unions of solutions which is a generalization of our previous definition, see Definition 5.1. \cite{GIM08}.
-According the "old" definition the notion of strong twisted union is restricted only to \emph{regular extensions}.
+Theorem \ref{theor:irregularext} gives a method to construct a new type of extensions of braided sets.
+The properties of these extensions motivate our Definition \ref{STUgendef} of \emph{generalized strong twisted unions of solutions} which is a generalization of the notion of a strong twisted union of solutions, see Definition 5.1. \cite{GIM08}.
+According the "old" definition, the notion of a strong twisted union is restricted only to \emph{regular extensions}.
 Note that a strong twisted union $(Z,r)$ of solutions $(X,r_X)$ and $(Y, r_Y)$ does not necessarily obey YBE, but if $(Z,r)= X\stu Y$ is (a regular) extension of symmetric sets and obeys the YBE, then $(Z,r)$ is also a symmetric set ($r^2=1$).

-In our new settings if $(X,r_X)$ and $(Y, r_Y)$ are symmetric (or braided) sets with $|X| > 2, |Y|> 2$ we construct extensions $(Z, r)$ which are braided sets (satisfy YBE), but the solution $r$ may have order $>2$, see for example section \ref{sec:specialext} and the results therein.
+In our new settings if $(X,r_X)$ and $(Y, r_Y)$ are symmetric (or braided) sets with $|X| > 2, |Y|> 2$, we construct extensions $(Z, r)$ which are braided sets (satisfy YBE), but the solution $r$ may have order $>2$, see for example Section \ref{sec:specialext} and the results therein.

 \begin{definition} Suppose $(X,r_X)$ and $(Y, r_Y)$ are disjoint quadratic sets.
 We call an extension $(Z,r)$ \emph{a generalized strong twisted union} of $(X,r_X)$ and $(Y, r_Y)$, and write $Z = X\stu^{\ast} Y$ if the ground actions satisfy